billybrianm/best-matched-restaurants-bf-project/readme.md

 ## Assumptions
 - This project was created as a REST API since where were no restrictions and I wanted to create a full fledged system with backend and frontend communications
+- No security is necessary for the scope of this project